Gujarat University Semester 2 Exam 2022 Likely to be POSTPONED Till June. Deets Here

 Quoting varsity sources, the university administration has hinted that the Gujarat University 2nd Semester Exam 2022 may be delayed.
 However, nothing has been confirmed as of now as the final word from the varsity administration in this regard is still awaited.
-Also Read - Brides Swapped Amid Mix-Up Caused Over Power Cut, Ends Up Marrying Wrong Partners In MP's Ujjain
+Also Read - Modi's Poll Affidavit Lists Rs 2.5 Crore Worth Assets, MA Degree From Gujarat University

 Gujarat State Principals’ Association Writes to VC

 The development comes after representation by the Gujarat State Principals’ Association wrote a letter to the vice chancellor of the university.
 In the letter, the association had stated that around 1 lakh students of arts, commerce, science and BEd, law and BBA and BCA need more time to make preparations for the 2nd Semester Exams.
-Also Read - Bizarre Wedding Blunder!
-Bride Marries Sister's Groom After Mix-up Due to Power Cut in MP's Ujjain
+Also Read - Gujarat University Declares LLB Result 2018, Check at gujaratuniversity.ac.in

 The association also underlined that colleges who would be conducting the GU 2nd Semester Exam 2022 will also need some extra time to make the necessary arrangements including logistical arrangements, spaced seating arrangements, supervision staff and others.